tramcar/tramcar/README.md

 ```

 The above will scan through all jobs across all sites and expire out any jobs
 older than 30 days.
-Ideally, the above should be scheduled with cron so jobs
+Ideally, the above should be scheduled with cron so that
-so that jobs are expired in a consistent manner.
+jobs are expired in a consistent manner.